condog101/personal-site/content/authors/admin/_index.md

 ---

 Hi there!
-I am a recent Computer Science MEng graduate with an interest in the intersection between art and computing.My research interests have most recently led me to explore data-driven methods for motion generation.
+I am a recent Computer Science MEng graduate with an interest in the intersection between art and computing.
+My research interests have most recently led me to explore data-driven methods for motion generation.
 Outside of CompSci I like to paint, make stuff in Blender and outside pandemic times I'm working towards my BSAC Sports Diver qualification.